Random Variables - Continuous

 Cumulative Uniform Distribution

-We can have the Uniform Distribution as a cumulative (adding up as it goes along) distribution:
+The Uniform Distribution can also be written as a cumulative (adding up as it goes along) distribution:

 The probability starts at 0 and builds up to 1